 Ever since we transitioned to a nomadic lifestyle, we have been fascinated by the idea of traveling around the world in a 4×4 expedition vehicle.
-While we were visiting Bend, Oregon, we scheduled an appointment at EarthCruiser to check out their lineup of off-road vehicles built for just about any adventure.
+While visiting Bend, Oregon, we scheduled an appointment at EarthCruiser to learn more about their overland vehicles.

 EarthCruiser Overland Vehicles

-“The truck is designed around the travel experience, the travel experience is not designed around truck.” – Lance Gillies, Chief Floor Sweeper at EarthCruiser Overland Vehicles
+“The truck is designed around the travel experience, the travel experience is not designed around the truck.” – Lance Gillies, EarthCruiser Overland Vehicles

-A huge thank you to Lance Gillies and Michelle Boltz for taking us out in their personal EarthCruiser EXP.
-The test drive gave us an idea of what it would be like to travel on some rough roads in an overland vehicle.
+A huge thank you to Lance Gillies and Michelle Boltz for letting us test drive Alpha, their personal EarthCruiser EXP.

-One thing I do want to highlight is that every EarthCruiser is 100% made in the U.S.A.
-Below are the fives types of overland vehicles available.
+I do want to highlight that every EarthCruiser is 100% made in the U.S.A.

-The FX is similar to the EXP in that it’s also built on the 4×4 Fuso truck chassis.
-The main difference is the FX has a fixed roof, making the vehicle taller and can seat four people instead of two in the EXP.
+The EarthCruiser FX is similar to the EXP in that it’s also built on the 4×4 Fuso truck chassis.
+The main difference is the FX has a fixed roof, making the vehicle taller.
+It can seat four people instead of two in the EXP.

 The MOD is a modular all season shell that can be customized to fit the customer’s needs.
 With two options to choose from, the MOD can be paired with a wide selection of mid size and full size trucks.